![]() | |

 Margaret Boden and Gaza

-A few days after I posted the above, Nature asked me to write an obituary for Margaret Boden.
-I should have turned them down, and I did initially, suggesting Ron Chrisley instead.
-I couldn't really see why they had suggested me other than sexism, but no doubt some AI system had noticed my blogposts and coauthorship(s) with her (only on the UK's 2011 Principles of Robotics policy "soft law," but also that 2017 archival journal version.)
+A few days after I posted the above here, Nature asked me to write an obituary for Margaret Boden.
+I probably should have turned them down, and I did initially, suggesting Ron Chrisley instead.
+I couldn't really see why they had suggested me other than sexism, but no doubt some AI system had noticed my blogposts and coauthorship(s) with her.
+Really the only the only thing we ever wrote together was the UK's 2011 Principles of Robotics policy "soft law" in a large group of people, but we are attributed as coauthors also of the 2017 archival journal version of the Principles, which is what I linked to there.

 The first paragraph of my original draft was: